 Closing a Living Trust

-If you are trying to determine how to close a living trust after administration of a decedent's estate, you may be wondering if you have fully completed all the tasks a successor trustee is required to perform.
+If you are trying to determine how to close a living trust after administration of a decedent's estate, you may be wondering if you completed all the tasks a successor trustee is required to perform.
 The best way to avoid skipping an important step is to review a comprehensive checklist for trustees.
 You can review and print our free successor trustee checklist form to see the steps typically required to administer and close a living trust.
 This is also a good checklist to review if you are ending a living trust during the grantor's lifetime.

 How to Revoke a Living Trust